When Geta Bratescu Found Inspiration in Aesop's Fables

 Geta Brătescu.
 The Leaps of Aesop

 Geta Brătescu.
-The Leaps of Aesop is the first New York presentation solely devoted to the forerunner in the field of Romanian Conceptualism.
+The Leaps of Aesop is the first NYC presentation solely devoted to the forerunner in the field of Romanian Conceptualism.
 The show focuses primarily on Brătescu’s diverse oeuvre, presenting drawings, collages, engravings, textiles, photography, experimental films, videos and performance art pieces.

 Geta Brătescu, who is a true master of creatively exploring challenging themes of identity, gender and dematerialization, often draws inspiration from the stories of literary figures, so her shows tend to be heavily centered on such characters.